 The capital of North Rhine-Westphalia has 650,000 inhabitants, with Düsseldorf offering a broad array of leisure and cultural activities, as well as a fabulous infrastructure – one of the reasons that the quality of life in this part of Germany is rated so highly.

-Home to Bundesliga side Fortuna Düsseldorf, it was built between 2002 and 2004 on the site of the old Rheinstadion, which staged games at the 1974 FIFA World Cup as well as the 1988 UEFA European Championship.
+Home to Fortuna Düsseldorf, whose most recent Bundesliga campaign came in 2019/20, the Düsseldorf Arena was built between 2002 and 2004 on the site of the old Rheinstadion, a ground that staged games at the 1974 FIFA World Cup and 1988 UEFA European Championship.
 Besides a retractable roof, the new stadium is heated, ensuring an internal temperature of up to 15C on even the chilliest days.

 Walk along the Rheinuferpromenade

 The 1.5km-long Rhine embankment promenade runs from the Old Town to the river and has something to offer for all ages.
 Regular food festivals, spectacular sunsets and a staircase which is very popular among those just looking to chill will break up the perfect city stroll.